-Stacy Granger, 12, died in gang crossfire in 2016.
+Stacy Ganger, 12, died in gang crossfire in 2016.
 More than two years later, no-one has been arrested.

 Bishop Lavis residents demand better policing

-Charmaine Granger was one of hundreds who joined a protest to shut down Bishop Lavis on Wednesday, calling for more policing and an end to gang violence.
+Charmaine Ganger was one of hundreds who joined a protest to shut down Bishop Lavis on Wednesday, calling for more policing and an end to gang violence.

-“I feel the pain of the other mothers, fathers and relatives who have lost children to gang violence,” said Granger.
+“I feel the pain of the other mothers, fathers and relatives who have lost children to gang violence,” said Ganger.
 Stacy’s family is still struggling with her tragic loss.
-Granger has three children aged between 3 and 18.
+Ganger has three children aged between 3 and 18.
 All of them and their parents are in therapy.